 As with all unions, there can be strength in numbers.
 A union can help teachers with job security and dealing with school districts.
 Of course, the value of a union is a matter of personal opinion.
 Teachers' unions have roots in cities like Chicago, New York City, and Los Angeles.

-A union is a bargaining unit made up of a group of professionals that share a "community of interest."
-Teachers may belong to multiple bargaining units or unions.
+A union is a bargaining unit made up of professionals who share a "community of interest."
+Teachers may belong to many bargaining units or unions.
 Teachers unions may be nationwide, statewide, or local.
-Teachers do not have a constitutional right to collectively bargain.
-There may be some limitation on the activities of teachers' unions where states have prohibited collective bargaining among public employees.
-However, even in these states teachers may participate in national unions on issues unrelated to collective bargaining.
+Teachers' unions include the American Federation of Teachers (AFT) and state-level teachers' associations.
+They work to defend the rights of educators.

-The National Education Association (NEA) is the largest teachers union and is the largest bargaining unit in the country.
-The NEA and other unions may negotiate wages or contracts, lobby for academic freedom, establish rules for acquiring tenure or promotion, mediate grievances, manage retirement and pension benefits, and protect the vacation and sick leave rights of members.
+The National Education Association (NEA) is the largest teachers union and the largest bargaining unit in the country.
+The NEA may negotiate wages or contracts.
+It can lobby for academic freedom.
+The NEA can also establish rules for acquiring tenure or promotion.
+The NEA can mediate grievances and manage retirement and pension benefits.
+It can also protect the vacation and sick leave rights of members.

 Joining a Teachers' Union

 For new teachers entering public education, joining a local union can provide many benefits.
 First, unions often work to ensure teacher salaries are competitive.
 This can be especially important in states like Texas, Florida, and Georgia, where the cost of living can vary widely.

 Moreover, being a union member can offer protection if grievances arise.
 Grievance procedures offer a way for teachers to address certain issues.
 These issues include unfair working conditions or potential violations of an agreement.

 Furthermore, unions can offer professional development initiatives, which help educators grow in their careers.
 For instance, the Department of Education in states like Indiana and North Carolina may collaborate with others.
 They can work with local school unions to develop such programs.